 Capable of incredible accuracy

 The Excalibur Matrix Bulldog 440 is our favorite high-end recurve crossbow and our top recommendation for the big game hunter, including elk, moose, or bear.
-As the name suggests, it hits bolt speeds of 440 FPS, which is blistering fast for a crossbow in general, not to mention a recurve—recurve crossbows tend to have a lower FPS than compound crossbows, but that’s a trade-off you won’t need to make here.
-440 FPS is fast.
+As the name suggests, it hits bolt speeds of 440 FPS, which is blistering fast for a crossbow in general, not to mention a recurve.
+In fact, it's the fastest recurve crossbow on the market.

 The Bulldog also stands out amongst other deluxe recurve crossbows because of its lightweight and reasonably-sized frame.
 At only 6.2 pounds, it’s lighter than many crossbows that don’t come close to its firing speed.
 That can make it great for multi-day big-game wilderness hunting trips—not only will that weight bear you down a little less, but the size of it is more maneuverable in tree stands, or on horseback, or even just still hunting through thick brush.

 Furthermore, we have to mention the crank, which can be a considerable upgrade from the rope cocker because it decreases cocking time and noise.
 That’s important when hunting, especially multi-day wilderness hunts where you don’t want to spook everything around and ruin the whole trip.